sshahidul29/Supply-Chain-Data-Modernization/README.md

 The primary goal of this project is to help our retail client to use data for better decision-making.
 We have built a strong data system that includes an Operational Data Store (ODS) and a Data Warehouse.
 This project includes the tasks of combining, refining, and organizing data, developing analytical models, and showcasing the outcomes in a user-friendly manner using data visualizations and dashboards.

 ## Software requirements:
-- MS SQL Server, SSMS, SSIS, SSAS, SSRS, Power BI, Tableau
+- MS SQL Server, SSMS, SSIS, SSAS, SSRS, Power BI, Tableau, Visual Studio and Dax Studio
 - Windows OS

 ## Enterprise Data Warehouse was built in MSSQL Server using SSMS